Tokyo Olympics President Says Cancellation Is Still An Option For Games If COVID-19 Persists

 "Together We Can All Win" ????
 The Tokyo Skytree, an iconic fixture of Tokyo’s incredible skyline has been lit up blue to represent the Earth and to show solidarity with the people of the world who are battling against COVID-19. #StayStrong ???? #Tokyo2020 Photo by Tokyo 2020 ????

-He said that, while he wasn’t saying whether or not Japan would host the games, he said it would certainly be difficult to do so.
+In a press conference on Tuesday, the president of Japan’s Medical Association, Yoshitake Yokokura, offered additional concerns about hosting the games, even if they’re still more than a year away.
+While he didn’t say whether Japan would host the games, he said it would certainly be difficult to do so.
 Without a vaccine, Yokokura said that holding the games would present challenges.

-The health expert said that he wants to believe the number of cases of COVID-19 is decreasing in Tokyo, but that because of a lack of testing across Japan it’s hard to be sure.
+The health expert said that he wants to believe the number of COVID-19 cases is decreasing in Tokyo.
+However, because of a lack of testing across Japan, it’s hard to be sure.
 He said that in order to properly assess the state of the virus in Japan, they would need to monitor it for another week.